Trash and Recycling

 Tags:

-• Additional service tags and yard waste bags are available at the Borough Office.
-Tags are required for extra refuse and specialty items:
+• Tags are required for extra refuse and specialty items:

 Yard Waste:

-• Brush, limbs, tree trunks (6” in. diameter or less) should be tied with biodegradable twine in easily handled bundles not to exceed 3 feet in length and 30 pounds in weight, do not require a tag.
+• ♦ Brush, limbs, tree trunks (6” in. diameter or less) should be tied with biodegradable twine in easily handled bundles not to exceed 3 feet in length and 30 pounds in weight.

-• 2023 Yard Waste program – April 7 – September 29 (Yard waste can be placed with regular trash prior to April 7 and after September 29, 2023.)
+• ♦ SMALL amounts of yard waste can be placed curbside in regular trash bags prior to April 7 and after September 29, 2023.

 Recycling:

-• Batteries can be placed along side recycling bins in bags that can be obtained at the Borough Offices.
+• ♦ Batteries can be placed along side recycling bins in bags that can be obtained at the Borough Office.
+DO NOT dispose of rechargeable batteries in with regular trash.
+Rechargeable batteries found in many common household items can spark and explode when damaged.
+Fires in garbage trucks and processing

 • 2023 Leaf collection dates: October 6, 20, November 3, 17, December 1, 15.

-• Leaves must be in the brown biodegradable bags that can be obtained at the Borough Hall.
+• ♦ Leaves must be in the brown biodegradable kraft bags.
 There are no fees or tags needed for the brown bags used for leaves.
 Leaves raked loose to the curb WILL NOT be picked up!

 NOW AVAILABLE: